-Proceed past this tree along the path over a small stone bridge and up an incline.
 Directly ahead is a grove of tall, dark 15 - Douglas-firs (Pseudotsuga menziesii) For a closer look, cross the lawn to see these magnificent trees with their deeply furrowed, fire resistant bark.
 The trees here are about 100 years old; some specimens in the Old Growth forests on Vancouver Island are as much as 500 years old.
 The commercially valuable wood from the Douglas-fir played a significant role in the early prosperity of British Columbia.
 See if you can find on the ground any of the decorative, soft pine cones from these trees.
 They will seem small and dainty for such large, majestic trees!

 Leave the grove and proceed up the lawn between beds of young conifers and join the main path.
 Turn left and walk down the path towards the Heather Pond on the left.
 You cannot fail to notice the strange, draping branches of a multi-limbed tree on the left of the path.
-This towering 16 - snakebranch spruce (Picea abies 'Virgata') is a variant of a Norway spruce.
+This towering 16 - snakebranch spruce (Picea abies Virgata') is a variant of a Norway spruce.
 Pause for a moment to read the fascinating information about this tree on the interpretive panel beside the path.
 Look up to see the huge, long, curved pine cones that this tree produces.

-Take the path over the stone bridge and in front of the Scottish shelter to walk through the Heather Garden.
+Take the path straight ahead to admire the blooms in the Perennial Garden or cross over the stone bridge and in front of the Scottish shelter to walk through the Heather Garden.
 Continue around the massive grey lava rocks which form a grotto leading back to the shore of Livingstone Lake and the completion of our tour.
 Take the path along the edge of the lake, passing the spiny Gunnera leaves, to return to the Garden entrance.